Modern Jazz Artists We're Listening To

 Share

-Okonski doesn’t rush.
+Classically trained pianist Steve Okonski leads a Brooklyn-formed jazz trio on Colemine Records while also playing with R&B outfit Durand Jones & The Indications.
 His music sits back and lets the air around the notes do half the talking.
 The piano work is delicate but not flimsy, always carrying this undercurrent of warmth.
-It’s jazz that prioritizes mood over flash—a soundtrack for thinking or not thinking at all.
+It’s jazz that prioritizes mood over flash - a soundtrack for thinking or not thinking at all.

 Entrance Music (2025) is the record to start with.
 It’s minimal without being sparse, soulful without being heavy-handed.
 Tracks like “Dahlia” are deceptively simple; the kind of songs you hum days later without realizing it.
 Among modern jazz artists, Okonski is carving out a lane that’s reflective and meditative.